QIWI-API/payments-docs/_payment-token_en.html.md

 By default, the issue of payment tokens is disabled.
 Contact your Support manager to enable that.

-<aside class="warning">Card payment token is issued only after the successful authentication of the payment by the issuer bank.</aside>
+<aside class="warning">Card payment token is issued only after the successful payment  authorization by the issuer bank.</aside>

 ## Card payment token issue {#merchant-form-token-issue}